GiorgioMartini/holli/README.md

 ### Tech Stack

-Please use our starter kit what we prepared for you.
-Use plain JavaScript!
-But you are free to install npm packages which you think is needed to solve the test in the best way.
+Please use our starter kit what we prepared for you. __Use plain JavaScript and no CSS framework!__ But you are free to install npm packages which you think is needed to solve the test in the best way.

 To start you must only install the dependencies